syklo-docs/apidocs/index.md

 This is the [Syklo.io] API documentation.

-For questions or suggestions please send an email to support@syklo.io
+For questions or suggestions please contact support@syklo.io

 ----